vukics/cppqed/doc/structureTutorial.rst

     the expectation value of the ladder operator is calculated

 The implementation of the helpers is also quite straightforward.
-It may come to a separate file ``ExampleModeImpl.cc``:
+It may come to a separate file :file:`ExampleModeImpl.cc`:

 .. literalinclude:: examples/ExampleModeImpl.cc
   :language: c++